yahyatawil/WODA_Paper/README.md

 Please fill this form to download our dataset WODD: [form link](https://docs.google.com/forms/d/1vZ1UEZ5PWfPGneoYeWwGmcVp_zfim9n1pFBp5WdtkEY/edit?usp=sharing).

-You can access our Edge Impulse project used to annotate and train the model pubicly from here: [Project](https://studio.edgeimpulse.com/studio/44851)
+You can access our Edge Impulse project used to annotate and train the model publicly from here: [Project](https://studio.edgeimpulse.com/studio/44851)

 ## Software Development Tools: